Yao Xing: Middle reign: entrenchment and stagnation

-Around the new year 402, Northern Wei attacked the Later Qin vassal Mo Yigan (沒奕干), and this led to the breakdown of relations between Northern Wei and Later Qin.
+Around the new year 402, Northern Wei attacked the Later Qin vassal Moyigan, and this led to the breakdown of relations between Northern Wei and Later Qin.
 When Northern Wei's Emperor Daowu (Tuoba Gui) sought marriage with Later Qin, Yao Xing, because of this and because he heard that Emperor Daowu already had Empress Murong as his wife, refused.
 In summer 402, Yao Xing personally led a major attack against Northern Wei, which had by this point taken over nearly all of Later Yan's territory north of the Yellow River.
 In the fall of 402, Yao Xing's forward commander Yao Ping (姚平) the Duke of Yiyang was surrounded by Northern Wei's Emperor Daowu at Chaibi (柴壁, in modern Linfen, Shanxi), and despite counterattacks by both Yao Ping and Yao Xing, the Northern Wei siege became increasingly tighter, and in winter 402, Yao Ping and his army were captured following a failed attempt to break out, ending Yao Xing's campaign against Northern Wei.

 Also in 402, Yao Xing created his concubine Consort Zhang empress.
 He also created his son Yao Hong as crown prince and other sons as dukes.
 Yao Xing had long wanted to create Yao Hong, described as kind, loving, and studious, as crown prince, but hesitated because Yao Hong was also regarded as having a weak personality and prone to illnesses.

 Around this time, Yao Xing also appeared to have become a devout Buddhist, under the influence of the monk Kumarajiva.
 This appeared to have a major influence on his actions later on—as he appeared to avoid decisive actions that may lead to many deaths, while trying to act gently toward his enemies.
 This had an unfortunately deleterious effect on his empire, which, for the most part, stopped expanding.
 In 405, he gave Kumaraijiva an honorific title, treating him like a god, and often led his officials in listening to Kumaraijiva's sermons.
 At his request, Kumarajiva translated more than 300 sutras into Chinese.
 Yao Xing also built many towers and temples.
 Because of his influence, it was described that 90% of the population became Buddhists.